Adhesive category theory for graph rewriting in Rocq: Instances

 A standard technique to avoid extensionality axioms in type theory consists in replacing types with \emph{setoids}: types together with a user-defined equivalence relation.
 Morphisms of setoids are functions between the underlying types that map equivalent elements to equivalent elements.
 We prove that the corresponding category \Setoids, where morphisms are declared equivalent when they are pointwise equivalent as functions, is adhesive.

 Equipping this category with pullbacks and pushouts is easy, this time without any axiom since we get to choose how to compare elements when we define the object.
-Proving that pushouts are stable and that pushouts along regular monos are pullbacks is slightly harder, but there also we do not need any axiom.
+Proving that pushouts are stable and that pushouts along regular monos are pullbacks is slightly harder, but there too we do not need any axioms.
 Therefore, \Setoids is rm-quasiadhesive.

-To further establish that it is rm-adhesive (resp. adhesive) it suffices by Theorem~\ref{thm:rmadhesive} (resp. \ref{thm:adhesive}) to prove that regular subobjects are closed under union (resp. that all monos are regular).
+To further establish that it is rm-adhesive (resp.\ adhesive) it suffices by Theorem~\ref{thm:rmadhesive} (resp.~\ref{thm:adhesive}) to prove that regular subobjects are closed under union (resp. that all monos are regular).
 We have proven the following equivalences: \begin{itemize} \item regular subobjects are closed under union in \Setoids iff \emph{disjunctions can be lifted to sums}:

 \item monos are regular in \Setoids iff \emph{constructive indefinite description (CID)} holds:

 \end{itemize} The latter property is a standard axiom; it is stronger than constructive definite description (CDD) in that it does not require unicity of the witness; the former property also follows from it (by taking $A=2$).